 ABOUT THE PROJECT

-The Wagga Women’s Health Centre (WWHC) has always envisaged a community with zero tolerance for domestic violence – a DV free zone.
+The Wagga Women’s Health Centre has always envisaged a community with zero tolerance for domestic violence – a DV free zone.
 In 2015, we developed a long-term project, theDVproject:2650, believing a whole of community approach was the only way to realise this vision.
-With initial funding and support from the Rotary Club of Wollundry and Army Recruit Training Centre, the WWHC has continued to invest in this project.
+With initial funding and support from the Rotary Club of Wollundry and Army Recruit Training Centre, the Wagga Women’s Health Centre has continued to invest in this project.

 This project aims to prevent Domestic Violence in Wagga Wagga by focusing on its root cause – gender inequality.
-We believe that: the condoning of violence against women, men’s control of decision-making and limits to women’s independence, stereotyped constructions of masculinity and femininity, and disrespect towards women and male peer relations that emphasis aggression, creates the environment in which Domestic Violence can occur.
+We believe that: the condoning of violence against women, men’s control of decision-making and limits to women’s independence, stereotyped constructions of masculinity and femininity, and disrespect towards women and male peer relations that emphasise aggression, create the environment in which Domestic Violence can occur.

 theDVproject:2650 has three phases: